cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - support for inclined gauges in 2Dcabs, see http://www.elvastower.com/forums/index.php?/topic/34517-enable-inclined-gauges-in-2d-cabs/
 - bug fix for http://www.elvastower.com/forums/index.php?/topic/34572-new-player-trains-dont-show-train-brakes-in-hud/
 - bug fix for http://www.elvastower.com/forums/index.php?/topic/34565-tt-crash-when-forming-new-train-player/
-- support for ETCS L2 planning area, by césarbl, see http://www.elvastower.com/forums/index.php?/topic/34577-planning-area-of-the-etcs-dmi/
 - support for animation of wipers in 2D cabs, see http://www.elvastower.com/forums/index.php?/topic/34604-2d-cabs-wipers-animation/page__view__findpost__p__265101 ,
 with the contribution of Paolo.
 - bug fix for http://www.elvastower.com/forums/index.php?/topic/34633-unhandled-exception-overflow-in-win7/page__view__findpost__p__265463 , by mbm_OR
-- NEW: added tentative support for RAIN textures for objects, terrain and transfers
-- NEW: extended support for ETCS L2 planning area, for braking distance and text area, and initial support for menus by césar BL
+- extended support for ETCS L2 planning area, for braking distance and text area, and initial support for menus by césarBL, see  http://www.elvastower.com/forums/index.php?/topic/34577-planning-area-of-the-etcs-dmi/
-- NEW: removed trace of wait processes when enable watchdog option deselected.
+- removed trace of wait processes when enable watchdog option deselected
+- NEW: corrected tentative support for RAIN textures for objects, terrain and transfers
+- NEW: shadow in on-screen messages now shown only behind text and not on the whole screen width, see http://www.elvastower.com/forums/index.php?/topic/34709-shadow-behind-on-screen-messages/
+- NEW: dynamic terrain and scenery loading strategy (useful for slower computers).

+Moreover some features present in the Unstable Monogame version by James Ross have been inserted.